digitalillusion/gatsby-plugin-silverghost/examples/tree/README.md

 **Reduction services**

 The reduction service is a bit more complex this time since it handles two concurrent actions.
-The tree must be visible only to logged in users and so the service will not make any TREE action call for anonymous users:
+The tree must be visible only to logged users and so the service will not make any TREE action call for anonymous users:

     export const reduxService = store => next => action => {
       // Perform reduction logic